PetroFit/petrofit/README.rst

 |circleci tag| |PyPI tag| |astopy tag| |photutils tag| |zonodo tag|

 PetroFit is a package for calculating Petrosian properties, such as radii and concentration indices, as well as fitting galaxy light profiles.
-This package includes tools for preforming accurate photometry, segmentations, Petrosian properties and fitting.
+This package includes tools for performing accurate photometry, segmentations, Petrosian properties and fitting.
 Please see the `petrofit documentation <https://petrofit.readthedocs.io/en/latest/>`_ for installation instructions and a guide to the `petrofit` module.

 .. image:: https://github.com/PetroFit/petrofit/raw/main/docs/images/multi_fit.png